ccao-data/data-architecture/dbt/models/shared_columns.md

 {% docs shared_column_char_frpl %}
 Number of fireplaces.

-Counted as the number of flues one can see from the outside of the building
+Counted as the number of flues one can see from the outside of the building.
+Note that either 0 or null can indicate no fireplaces.
 {% enddocs %}

 ## char_gar1_area / char_gar2_area